krokedil/klarna-payments-for-woocommerce/readme.txt

 2. Express checkout

 == Changelog ==
+= 2025.04.28    - version 4.1.2 =
+* Fix           - Resolved the Express Checkout option being shown in the cart for free orders.
+* Fix           - Resolved session related issue for pay for order.
+* Fix           - Resolved the cart hash not being updated for some cart changes.

 = 2025.04.03    - version 4.1.1 =
 * Fix           - Removed empty array metadata from Klarna unavailable features request to comply with Klarna's required object format.